 - Missing or incomplete records (In other words, you did not supply them with all of the documentation they need to make a decision.)

 No matter where the trouble lies in your case, we want to help.
-Our team can examine every detail and figure out what your next steps should be.
+Our disability lawyers can examine every detail and figure out what your next steps should be.

 Seeking the Right Benefits